ABOUT THE

 upside-down" in relation to the obverse of the coin (SEE

-AN ERROR.
-However, it is a nice variation to collect
+NOT AN ERROR.
+However, it is a nice variation to

-a different process than on business strikes.
-It is applied when
+is applied by a different process than on business strikes.
+It is

 |